React2Shell | CVE-2025-55182

 1{ object: 'fruit', name: 'cherry' }

-The problem is there’s no check on the referencing of this chunks, which means we can refer to anything we want (That’s the problem!)
+The problem is there's no check on the referencing of these chunks, which means we can refer to anything we want.
+That's the vulnerability!

-So, we can create a function constructor inside the chunks by calling any function's constructor inside the prototype
+We can create a function constructor inside the chunks by calling any function's constructor inside the prototype:

 function_constructor2.js